 It’s no secret that candidates may be interviewing for multiple jobs, or even weighing several offers.
 A candidate that has done their due diligence on the opportunity before them is a prime indicator that they are a detail-oriented and resourceful individual.
 The interviewee should be able to discuss their interest in joining your team, what aspects of your company drew them in, and have base-level knowledge of your position in the industry as a whole.
-Candidates who are the right fit will have a grasp of what makes your company unique, and they should be able to articulate how they fit into that dynamic.
+Candidates who are the right fit will have a grasp of what makes your company unique.
+They should be able to articulate how they fit into that dynamic.

 They Are Strongly Endorsed.

 A candidate who will integrate well and bolster your team has likely had similar experiences in their previous roles.
 Reach out to the candidate’s references and inquire about the individual’s attitude, work ethic, and results.
 If you have contacts that have worked at the same firm or attended the same school, ask if they have any insight into the prospective hire’s ability.
 Glowing reviews from people who have worked with the candidate, especially if they are individuals whose opinions you trust, are an excellent sign that the candidate works well with others and will be a valuable addition to your team.

 They Have the Right Attitude.